 Increased awareness, acceptance and understanding of the needs of young people with Aspergers is needed, in particular in relation to school attendance, participation in class, homework overload, exam and VCE allowances, and social interaction with teachers and peers.

-Aspergers is often not recognised in individuals, even when a student is experiencing significant problems or teachers are observing significant problems at school.
+Due to lack of awareness and understanding, Aspergers is often not recognised in individuals, even when a student is experiencing significant problems at school and even when teachers are observing significant problems with communication, behavior and learning.
+Aspergers and High Functioning Autism are at one end of the Autism Spectrum and involve specific diagnostic criteria, but rates of diagnosis may not accurately reflect the number of young people living with the effects of Aspergers.
+More young women may be living with Aspergers which is unrecognised, the higher rate of diagnosis in males is attributed to under diagnosis in females and also their tendency to learn social skills through observation.

 This lack of recognition is partly due to the hidden nature of Aspergers but also due to lack of teacher training.
 People with Aspergers usually have average or above average intelligence but process information differently.
 Concrete thinking and honesty are characteristic traits, but can lead to misunderstanding and misinterpretation of intent.
 There is a huge variation in attributes experienced by individuals, for example, for some people sensory overload is more of an issue than for others and there are known behavioural differences between males and females.

-The effects of Aspergers are made worse when misunderstanding occurs or inappropriate approaches are implemented, resulting in increased anxiety and an inability then from that individual to learn or contribute.
-Appropriate accommodations include flexibility with some school rules or provision of additional visual information.
-When misunderstandings continue to occur between a young person with Aspergers, their peers, teachers and parents, this can manifest in school refusal, bullying, and inabilities to achieve their true academic or creative potential.

 Even when an Aspergers diagnosis is obtained, lack of understanding, lack of funding, and lack of attention to the particular needs of the individual is often a concern.
 This is the case despite availability of a wealth of information, training and strategies that can assist young people affected by Aspergers in educational and community settings.
 Aspergers Victoria has most of this information available.

+The effects of Aspergers are made worse when misunderstanding occurs or inappropriate approaches are implemented, causing increased anxiety and sensory overload.
+This then results in that individual being unable to concentrate, learn and contribute.
+Appropriate accommodations include flexibility with some school rules or provision of additional visual information.
+When misunderstandings continue to occur between a young person with Aspergers, their peers, teachers and parents, this can manifest in school refusal, bullying, and inabilities to achieve their true academic or creative potential.

 Increased awareness, knowledge and training are required for students and especially teachers in all educational settings from primary right through to tertiary.